 Certain diseases can lead to excessive itching in the skin, which is also known as pruritus.
 Some of them are discussed below-

-- Kidney failure- Although it is a very uncommon cause that can lead to itching, people who are suffering from renal failure report this as a symptom.
+Although it is a very uncommon cause that can lead to itching, people who are suffering from renal failure report this as a symptom.
+(Also read: Are you mistaking backache for kidney stones?)

 This is the most common reason for itchiness in any part of the body.
 Sometimes, it can lead to a lump which is also itchy.
 Although it gets cured on its own within a few days, a severe allergic reaction can cause difficulty in breathing, chest pain, cramps, nausea, etc.